Jesus the Generous God (2 Corinthians 8:9)

 What can Paul do to encourage them to be generous?
 They weren’t rich themselves – how could he encourage them to be generous with others?

-In the first 4 verses, and again in verse 8, Paul tries to motivate their generosity by giving the example of the Macedonian churches.
+In the first four verses and again in verse 8, Paul encourages generosity by using the Macedonian churches as an example.
 Then, in verse 6-7, he mentions their own generous past.
 Then Paul plays the trump card of generosity.
 You can’t get any more generous than this:

 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich.
 (2 Corinthians 8:9 NIV)